conda/conda-build/docs/source/resources/package-spec.rst

      - Example

    * - <, >, <=, >=
-     - Relational operators on versions, |br| which are compared using `PEP-440 <https://www.python.org/dev/peps/pep-0440/>`_.
+     - Relational operators on versions,

+       which are compared using `PEP-440 <https://www.python.org/dev/peps/pep-0440/>`_.
      - ``<=1.0`` matches 0.9, 0.9.1, and 1.0, but not 1.0.1.

    * - ==, and !=